Pankrat/pankrat.github.io/content/post/django-migrations.md

 when keeping a few important things in mind:

 * Add columns as nullable for bigger tables
+* When adding NOT NULL columns, add a default to the database manually
 * Keep migrations small
+* Use django-admin sqlmigrate to understand what happens at the DB level
+* Test and time your migrations on your staging database
 * Temporarily shut down batch processing jobs which operate on tables to be changed
-* Update rows in large tables in smaller transactional batches
+* Update rows of large tables in smaller transactional batches

 ## Django wishlist